rackerlabs/support-how-to/content/rackspace-email/import-email-address-data-into-outlook-2016-for-windows.md

 product_url: rackspace-email
 ---

-This article provides instructions for exporting a copy of your email address data from Outlook 2016.
+This article provides instructions for importing a copy of your email address data into Outlook 2016.

 ### Prerequisites